lukas-h/toy-http/README.md

 - plainness: less than 400 lines of source code
 - no dependencies to external libraries, just the C standard libraries and
  the posix API (preinstalled on all good unix-derivates)

+I wrote toy-http to test the http protocol and not to make a project for serious usage.
+It is now at the point to be a small alternative to other servers for static hosting like the `http_server` of the nodejs project.
+The server is ideal for hosting the current folder to test websites, aso.

+## platforms
+Because of the dependencies to the BSD-Socket API and the Posix programming interface, toy-http is only available for unix platforms like:
+- linux
+- FreeBSD, NetBSD, OpenBSD and other BSD derivates
+- GNU Hurd
+- MacOSx
+- Solaris (maybe)
+- and more

+Windows is supported with CygWin (or something similar)

 ## embed it!
 You can embed it into your applications, simply add `service.h` and `service.c` to your project